 - Students can investigate Bletchley Park for a more in-depth look at code breaking. - Students can learn about the deceptive radar practices and frequency jamming tools used by the Allies, including Operation Window. - Students can hypothesize the increased loss of life and potential alternate outcome if Fortitude was unsuccessful. - Students can research the double agents used in this operation. - The American Battle Monuments Commission maintains U.S. military cemeteries overseas.
 These cemeteries are permanent memorials to the fallen, but it is important that students know the stories of those who rest here.
-To learn more about the stories of some of the men and women who made the ultimate sacrifice, visit www.abmceducation.org/ understandingsacrifice/abmc-sites.
+To learn more about the stories of Americans who made the ultimate sacrifice, visit abmc.gov/education and NHDSilentHeroes.org. - Teachers can enhance students' interest in specific operations in World War II by exploring these related lesson plans: - Hit the Ground Running: Escape and Evasion Behind Enemy Lines - Resistance Rising: Fighting the Shadow War Against the Germans